Legcord/Legacy/README.md

 Runs Electron 20
 ### [Download]()

-Discord is trademark of Discord Inc. Legacycord is not affiliated with or endorsed by Discord Inc.
+Discord is trademark of Discord Inc. Legcord Legacy is not affiliated with or endorsed by Discord Inc.